rackslab/FireHPC/README.md

 FireHPC aims to emulate HPC clusters with multiple distributions.
-It supports running multiple emulated HPC clusters in parallel on the same host, each cluster running in its dedicated zone.
+It supports running multiple emulated HPC clusters in parallel on the same host, each cluster running in its dedicated virtual network.

 The following services are automatically deployed in the emulated cluster: